 Enrolling your child in swimming lessons is highly recommended.
-That is because swimming is not only fun but also a skill that could save your child’s life.
-According to the American Academy of Pediatrics (AAP), drowning has been the cause of most injury-related deaths in children aged between one to four.
+That is because swimming is fun and a skill that could save your child’s life.
+According to the American Academy of Pediatrics (AAP), drowning has been the cause of most injury-related deaths in children aged between one and four.
 And in children aged five to nineteen, it is the third leading cause.

 With numbers like this, you probably want to lock your pool up and throw the key away.
 That is not necessary.
 You can sign them up for swimming lessons.
 These reduce your child’s risk of drowning significantly.
 However, one crucial question remains.
 “At what age can my child begin swimming lessons?”

 We have a roadmap to getting your child accustomed to the water and developing strong swimming skills.
 Who knows, with our tips, you might have a little Michael Phelps on your hands.

 The Swimming Roadmap

 There are specific activities your children can be able to participate in depending on their ages.
 The aim is to introduce your children to the concept of swimming and large bodies of water as naturally as possible.
 You don’t want to overwhelm the little ones.

 Toddlers under a year old: Does the AAP recommend infant swim classes?
 Their answer is, “No, because there is currently no evidence that infant swim programs for babies under 1-year-old lower their drowning risk.”
 However, taking your child to the pool for water play classes isn't frowned upon, so you can go for it if your child is ready.

 How do you know if your child is ready?
 You can discuss that with your pediatrician.
 They’ll be better suited to letting you know whether your child is emotionally and physically ready for that step.

 Water play classes are parent-baby activities that help your child get comfortable in the water.
 They’re a lot of fun for your kid, but be ready to get wet.